QAston/md-wiki-public/software-eng/tools/readline.md

         - or go back to the end of history Alt+> to reset the search, sadly that doesn't work because moving history ends the search
     - the search term is displayed in the prompt
     - ESC and ctrl-J end the search
+    - the current state of the line is not included in the search it's just the starting position
 - configuration
     - consecutive duplicate entries are removed (in the usual config)
     - entries preceded by whitespace aren't added to history